Land and Soil in the Ecosystem

+It can take 100 to 500 years to make one inch of topsoil.
+From the perspective of a human lifetime, soil is a nonrenewable resource.
 In the United States, cropland erosion decreased by more than 40% between 1982 and 2007.
 During this time, more and more farmers implemented practices like strip cropping, contour planting, conservation tillage, and planting cover crops to help mitigate wind and water erosion.
 Erosion has slowed over the past 30 years, but we are still losing millions of tons of topsoil each year at a rate much faster than the natural replenishment rate.
 Farmers don’t always have the resources needed to implement soil conservation practices.
 For example, cover crops effectively reduce erosion, but the seed for the crop costs money, takes time to plant, and needs water to grow, and the cover crop doesn’t directly generate any income for the farmer.

+Erosion reduces agricultural productivity and washes sediment into rivers, lakes, ocean gulfs and bays, affecting fisheries and recreation opportunities in these water bodies.
+Soil loss affects our country’s economy and our lives.
 Soils produce our food, keeping us alive.
 How do we put a value on soil or land?
 Many would say it is simply invaluable, but farmers have to make economic decisions about the soil every day.
 They cannot spend more to protect the soil than they earn from selling their crops, or they will go out of business.
 Yet, if farmers don’t protect the soil, many years of erosion could destroy the productivity of our valuable agricultural soils.
-The field of sustainable agriculture has grown out of problems like this.
+The field of sustainable agriculture evaluates problems like this and looks for solutions.
 Agricultural scientists, policy makers, engineers, and many others are working to help farmers develop techniques that are economically viable, produce the food we need, and protect natural resources like soil and water over the long term.

 Activity 1: Slicing Up Earth’s Land Resources